Sign in Agent Mode

 For how long have I used the solution?

-I have been working with n8n for some time.
+I have been working with n8n for the past two years.

 What do I think about the stability of the solution?